Updated 09/04/25

 Trees are also vital for wildlife such as nesting birds and bees, so getting one in your garden is really a no-brainer.

 Here are ten fabulous tiny trees that are perfect for small gardens.
-Most of these trees won’t grow more than eight metres tall and will take a long time to get that big.
+Most of these trees won’t grow more than eight metres tall.
+And will take a long time to get that big.

 Acer palmatum (Japanese maple)

 Japanese maples are the perfect choice for smaller gardens as they’re very slow growing and can tolerate shade as well.
+They offer a huge range of colours, with leaves that transform beautifully through the seasons, finishing in a vibrant autumn display.

 Amelanchier (Juneberry)